rayct/zet/docs/100/README.md

 # Set up Mail and Sendmail or Mutt.
-(Perhaps Play around with both)
+(I will try both!)